• Sales Execution

 Understanding these differences is key to finding a solution that not only fits your team’s needs but also aligns with your budget now and as you grow.
 It’s not just about finding the cheapest option; it’s about finding the best value.
 Think of it as an investment in your team's efficiency and success.
 To help you make sense of it all, we’ll break down the most common pricing models you’ll encounter, what to look for in free trials, and how to spot potential hidden costs before you commit.
 This will help you calculate the true total cost of ownership for any platform you consider.

-Per-User vs. Tiered Pricing
+Understanding Per-User vs. Tiered Plans

 The most common model you'll see is per-user, per-month pricing.
 This approach is straightforward: you pay a set fee for each person on your team who needs access.
 For example, alternatives like Salesloft and Outreach typically fall in the $15 to $40 per-user range, depending on the features you need.
 Similarly, a tool like Yesware starts around $15 per person but can go up to $65 for its more advanced plans.
 This model is predictable and makes it easy to calculate costs as your team expands.